-Oh I have been pursuing this for months.
+Oh, I have been pursuing this for months.
 I went after them in every avenue I could find.
 Twitter, email and John even went to Showtime when he was in New York.
-You know how we finally got them?
-An old fashioned Letter. yes, I actually wrote a letter, printed it and put a stamp on it.
+Do you know how we finally got them?
+An old fashioned Letter.
+Yes, I actually wrote a letter, printed it and put a stamp on it.
 It worked.
 Having Showtime partner with us with a promotional card for fans is something I never thought would happen.
 I am so excited to be able to give these away to our subscribers.
-With each Issue #2 you purchase you get that many cards.
+With each Issue #2, you purchase you get that many cards.
 We only have one version of the card and its a Laura/Cooper card.
 I haven’t seen them yet, but they should really be cool.
 We are getting 1250.
 So order now.
 Once the series starts, who knows how many people will order.

 Now I will tell you, the debate I really want to do in the BRM is about Wild At Heart.
 I love that movie and John doesn’t.
 That is the debate I want to have.
 I am hoping in Issue 5 or 6 to write an essay called, “In Defense of Lula and Sailor”.